culvertsoft/mgen/README.md

 MGen Runtime Libraries
 ----
 Out of the box, MGen supplies standard code generators for C++, Java and JavaScript.
 These produce two things:
- * Classes
+ * Classes (or class-like structures in JavaScript)
- * ClassRegistries
+ * ClassRegistries (registry for all generated classes)

-By default classes are java-beans and C++ data containers with getters and setters.
+By default classes are java-beans and C++ data containers with getters and setters or class-like structures in the case of JavaScript.
 Generated classes work together with the runtime libraries to provide utilities for:
  * Serialization
  * Deep Copying
  * Equality Testing